Pinafore/cl1-hw/project/project.md

   clear and effective?

 * _Technical Soundness_: Did you use the right tools for the job, and did you use them correctly?
-Were the relevant to this class?
+Were they relevant to this class?

-* _Effort_: Did you do what you say you would, and was it the right ammount of effort.
+* _Effort_: Did you do what you say you would, and was it the right ammount of effort?

-* _Performance_: How did your techniques perform?
+* _Results_:  How well did your techniques perform, and how thorough and insightful is your analysis?

 Computational Resources
 =============================